antonkvm/transit-display/README.md

 python -m transit_display.main
 ~~~

-If you have a framebugger available at `/dev/fb0`, the GUI loop will launch and display on screen.
+If you have a framebuffee available at `/dev/fb0`, the GUI loop will launch and display on screen.

-If you don't have that framebuffer available or no access to it, a static snapshot of the GUI will open in a preview window.
+If you don't have that framebuffer available, a static snapshot of the GUI will open in a preview window.

 ### Run as a service